 Facilities in urbanisations depend on each one.
 For example, when we first arrived here, we lived in an urbanisation in the campo.
 This particular urbanisation had no facilities, the urb had homes clustered in an area about 4km from the nearest town.
 We lived there for 3 years until we decided that it was not really for us.
-Though the peace and quiet was wonderful, we needed more in regards of socialising and facilities, especially for the kids.
+Though the peace and quiet were wonderful, we needed more in regards to socialising and facilities, especially for the kids.

 We then found the urbanisation where we are living now, which is only 1km from the nearest town.
 Nestled amongst the orange groves on top of a hill, but not too deep in the country.
 This is more our type of place.
-The urbanisation have no through roads, so it is a lot safer and people who come through are only those who live here.
+The urbanisation has no through roads, so it is a lot safer and people who come through are only those who live here.

 - Community pool